maxrossello/redmine_app_timesheets/README.md

 Create a backing project.
 Go to the plugin settings and reference it.

-Unflag the entry 'Shared versions visible to non members' if you want to preserve Orders completely hidden to people not allowed to know their existence.
+Unflag the entry 'Shared versions visible to non members' if you want to preserve Orders hidden to people not allowed to know their existence.
 Standard Redmine doesn't allow the usage to non project members, but nevertheless discloses the name of the Version in some situations.

+Note that if a shared Target Version is used as an Order, its name will be visible with the issues if assigned to issues on foreign projects accessible to further users.

 Define a group of users enabled to use the administrative view, and a group of users enabled to use the Timesheet application (e.g. All Users).
 Go to the redmine_app__space plugin settings and enable both applications to the proper user groups.